benashford/redis-async-rs/README.md

 # redis-async

-An exercise in learning Tokio and Rust's futures by trying to port [my Clojure/Java Redis client](https://github.com/benashford/redis-async) to rust.
+An exercise in learning Tokio and Rust's futures by creating a Redis client.

 ## Releases

 None as yet.
 Coming soon...

-## Progress
+## Other clients

-Nothing of any significance, more complete examples can be found at:

 * Tokio-Redis - https://github.com/tokio-rs/tokio-redis
 * Redis-RS - https://github.com/mitsuhiko/redis-rs (synchronous, doesn't use Tokio)